Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Northumberland and are not the council.
 About us

-The South East Planning Committee of Northumberland Council was scheduled to consider a planning application for the conversion of a hot food takeaway to a community centre, and to receive an update on Section 106 agreements.
-The meeting's agenda also included a report on the determination of planning applications.
+The South East Planning Committee of Northumberland Council was scheduled to consider a planning application for the conversion of a former hot food takeaway into a community centre, and to receive an update on Section 106 agreements.

-The application sought to repurpose the existing 43m² ground floor commercial unit, which had remained vacant since the cessation of its previous use.
+The application, submitted by Mr. Grant Erskine, sought to repurpose the 43m² ground floor commercial unit, which had been vacant since the cessation of its previous use.
 The proposal included internal alterations to create flexible meeting and support areas, with external works limited to reinstating brickwork.
-The proposed operating hours were Monday to Friday from 8am to 10pm, Saturday from 8am to 10pm, and Sunday and Bank Holidays from 10pm to 6pm.
+The planned operating hours were Monday to Friday from 8 am to 10 pm, Saturday from 8 am to 10 pm, and Sunday and Bank Holidays from 10 pm to 6 am.
 The development was expected to create one full-time and two part-time jobs.

-The report pack noted that 24 objections had been received from members of the public, along with a petition of 101 signatures and an objection from Blyth Town Council.
-Concerns raised in these objections included fears of an increase in pressure on local services, negative impacts on neighbourhood character, ongoing crime and antisocial behaviour, and potential harm to community cohesion.
-Objections also cited parking concerns and the past experience in Blyth where clusters of Houses in Multiple Occupation (HMOs) have been associated with antisocial behaviour and noise.
+The report detailed that 24 objections had been received from members of the public, along with a petition of 101 signatures and an objection from Blyth Town Council.
+Concerns raised in these objections included fears of increased pressure on local services, negative impacts on neighbourhood character, ongoing crime and antisocial behaviour, and potential harm to community cohesion.
+Objections also highlighted concerns about parking demand in an area where on-street parking is already limited, and past experiences in Blyth suggesting that clusters of Houses in Multiple Occupation (HMOs) can be associated with higher levels of antisocial behaviour.

-The report recommended that the application be granted planning permission, subject to several conditions.
-These included:
+The report recommended that the application be granted planning permission, subject to several conditions, including:

 - The development being begun within three years.